bitfalls/chg-ico/README.md

 ### Known issues

-- claim tokens function pulls all tokens instantly instead of 12.5% per week
+- claim tokens function pulls all tokens instantly instead of 12.5% per week - looks like weeksFromEnd() function is bugged
+- owner cannot initiate mass forced-claim for users.
+Users need to do it themselves.
+Minor barrier, but [favorable](https://blog.zeppelin.solutions/onward-with-ethereum-smart-contract-security-97a827e47702)

 ### Alternative solutions